From bubbling thermal baths to eerie reminders of Hungary’s Nazi and Communist past, you’ll find incredibly diverse things to see in Budapest.

 I’ve never allowed myself time to relax in Budapest.
 Next visit I’m going to go straight away, towel and bathing suit in hand, to the Gellért Hotel atop Gellért Hill and indulge in the thermal waters of Gellért Spa.
 In use since the 15th century, the current art deco hotel and baths opened in 1918.
 What’s in the water?
 According to their brochure, the soothing thermal spring waters contain magnesium, calcium, sulphate-chloride, hydrogen-carbonate, fluoride ions, and sodium.
 There’s even an inhalatorium said to relieve symptoms asthma and bronchitis.
 Open every day from 6a.m. til 8p.m.

 If your river cruise begins or ends in Budapest, be sure to add at least two full days to your itinerary.
 There’s so much to see and do in Budapest in a fairly small area, plus sample the local food and wine.
-If a culinary tour is of interest, Viator offers a small group food and wine tasting tour.

-Click here to read more about my Danube, Main and Rhine Grand European Tour river cruise aboard the Viking Lif and eventually, the Viking Skadi.
+Read more about my Danube, Main and Rhine Grand European Tour river cruise aboard the Viking Lif and eventually, the Viking Skadi.